-Independence, autonomy, a sense of fulfilment, flexibility, and work-life balance are among the reasons for choosing to work in isolation.
+It can offer a greater degree of independence, autonomy, flexibility, and work-life balance.
 For others, it is simply a lack of alternative job opportunities.
 Some achieve the work-life balance they sought, but many more do not.

 Working in isolation can present many challenges, including: